 An outdoor rock layout doesn’t have to invoke chaos.
 If you want order, clean lines, and structure, then you’re free to design as such.
 For a low-maintenance twist on backyard plant life, embrace the concept of growing things in pots that sit atop a nice easy-to-manage rock bed.

-If you live in an environment where it’s a little chilly at night, and you want to enjoy sitting outside, a backyard stone fire pit would be right for you.
+If you live in an environment where it’s chilly at night, and you want to enjoy sitting outside, a backyard stone fire pit is a perfect fit.
 Nothing lengthens the relaxation of a summer’s evening like a well-suited backyard fire pit.
 Rock is an easy, functional, and aesthetic choice for a firepit.

-Your backyard terrain will define the shape of your rock garden.
+Your backyard terrain will define the shape of your garden.
 Use rocks as small retaining walls for beautiful backyard terraces.
-This provides a huge visual bang for your acreage buck.
+Stone retaining walls provide a huge visual bang for your acreage buck.

-Add a deeper dimension to your backyard setting with ambient lighting. sometimes, the best backyard isn’t a “yard” at all, but rather a strategically designed and landscaped mecca,with seamless rock walkways, sitting areas, plant life, and subtle privacy.
-You may find this difficult to believe, but some people prefer a rock garden that isn’t low maintenance.
+Add a deeper dimension to your backyard with ambient lighting.
+Sometimes, the best backyard isn’t a “yard” at all but rather a strategically designed and landscaped mecca with seamless rock walkways, sitting areas, plant life, and subtle privacy.

 When you design your outdoor area, feel free to use complementary colors.
 Plant perennials in the nooks and crannies of your rock wall and watch them come to life each spring and summer.

 You can’t go wrong with plants.
 After all, watering plants is easier than cutting grass with a lawnmower.
-Choose the right plants, for example, alpine plants would add a touch of class.
+Choose the right plants, like perennials that come back every year.